“Force Shaping” is a dirty little pair of words in the Air Force.

 I personally believe it is.

-There are two ways to join the Guard or Reserve from AD of ANY branch of service.
+There are two ways to join the Guard or Reserve from the AD of ANY branch of service.

-My first reason I decided to join the Air National Guard was because as AD we worked very closely with our Guard counterparts.
+My first reason I decided to join the Air National Guard was that as AD we worked very closely with our Guard counterparts.
 I felt that I would be more comfortable moving into an office where I already knew the folks that worked there.
 The second reason was due to the fact that they didn’t have my job open in the Air Reserve the idea of retraining with a newborn while my husband was deployed did not sound like very much fun, or driving 2 hours away every Drill Weekend.

 Once you determine what service you want to join the recruiter will help you with the process of staring your application and deciding if you want to Palace Chase or Palace Front.
 At this point, your recruiter will let you know if your job is available or if you will need to consider retraining.